A draft bill for the Canary Islands

 The primary sector of the Canary Islands, without casting aspersions on other claimants, has had a positive effect on different aspects of the bill currently being drafted., Among these aspects are: legislative and administrative simplification; eliminating the need to obtain zoning permissions; eliminating the need to obtain permits for maintenance or conservation work; accepting the need, in rural areas, for a large number of businesses currently classified as standard use, to be reclassified as susceptible to development (agriculture, farming, forestry, fishing, grazing, extractive industries, and infrastructure); regularisation of numerous businesses currently classified as complementary, but which are of great importance to the sector, as well as making certain tourist activities compatible with them, such as visits to wineries or on site sales of agricultural products, i.e. any land use or business that generates secondary income to the standard business, without using more than 10% of its total area, and not more than 15% of the area actually in use.
 This is essential for an unstable sector that is very labour-intensive, and whose products are exposed to possible variations in climate and certain infestations.

+The practical benefit of these aspects will depend on how the text is interpreted, which, where appropriate in the future, will really respect the spirit in which it was written – to simplify and make business more dynamic.
 For some this does not go far enough, given that there are references in some articles of the bill which a restrictive interpretation could leave without content, such as the article that refers to the need to obtain permits to carry out maintenance or conservation work, which is qualified by saying “it cannot be subsumed in any of the actions subject to an act of authorization or prior notice.”

 Furthermore, the prediction is that individual councils will definitely grant all planning, the practice of banning the classification of new land destined to be used for tourism, and that they will introduce the principle of “compensating by preserving”.